wiger3/abbas/README.md

 clip_source: what to use for BLIP captioning, values other than "replicate" will assume local installation and will be passed as device to PyTorch (default: replicate)
 clip_max_size: maximum length of the longest side of the image when scaling for sending to BLIP captioner (default: 512)
 clip_timeout: amount of seconds to wait for CLIP interrogator response from Replicate (ignored if using local BLIP) (default: 10)
+ocr: whether to use OCR to recognize text in images (default: false)
 mysql: authentication details for mysql server
 heating: increase generation temperature the longer a conversation is going on.
 Higher temperature makes the model output more gibberish.
 This option exists because it's funny (default: false)
 ```